Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-The name might sound weird, but it makes sense when you see it.
-A “Rice Sausage Stuffed with Sausage” is exactly what it sounds like.
+Returning to the walking route and venturing south, “Rice Sausage Stuffed with Sausage” is exactly what it sounds like.
 They take a thick sausage made of rice, slice it open, and put a normal grilled Taiwanese sausage inside of it.
 Like a sausage in a bun of rice!

 You can find this dish in night markets across Taiwan, but locals seem to love the ones served here (NT 55).
 You can choose original (原味) which comes with peanut powder, egg, pickled mustard, and cucumber, little/medium/majorly spicy (小辣/中辣/大辣), wasabi flavor (芥末), garlic (蒜味), or black pepper flavor (黑胡椒).

 It is a rather surprising fact that a lot of the stinky tofu served in Taiwan is actually not vegetarian.
 They often use small amounts of meat or animal fat to kickstart the fermentation process.

 For vegetarians, though, you can luckily try this guaranteed vegetarian version (NT 50) at Yixin Vegetarian Stinky Tofu.
 The cubes of fried tofu here are extra crispy and served with pickled cabbage and julienned cucumber.